spiegelib/spiegelib/_sources/examples/fm_sound_match_pages/fm_sound_match_genetic.rst.txt

 Setup the feature extractor for the basic single-objective genetic algorithm.
 It uses a 13-band MFCC, which is calculated on every new individual in the population.
-The error between an inididual and the target audio sound is used the evaluate the fitness of each individual.
+The error between an individual and the target audio sound is used the evaluate the fitness of each individual.

 .. code:: ipython3